You are viewing a story from harrypotterfanfiction.com

 Hermione took the first pinch and kissed Professor McGonagall on the cheek.
 “Thanks for everything; you're a gifted witch, a wonderful teacher and a great Headmistress.”

-“And a fighter to admire,” added Harry.
+“And a fighter to admire,” Harry bowed deeply from his waist.

 Four “The Burrow” and four green flashes later, Minerva and Molly returned to the group.

 When she took her seat Molly laughed, “That'll be interesting!”

 “Yes.”
 Arthur saw the others' curious looks, “In the corridor, before we came up, they announced that they'll be staying at The Burrow while they plan their weddings and arrange where they'll live.
 They've gone back to redo their rooms so they can live as couples.”

 Bill looked at Minerva and they shared the memory of when they had last agreed, “It's hard to resist a love story.”